skd988/pygame-life/README.md

 # Pygame Of Life

-Implementation of Conway's "Game Of Life" in less than 100 lines of modern Python.
+Implementation of Conway's "Game Of Life" in less than 100 (ignoring the added interactivity features) lines of modern Python.

 ![](https://raw.githubusercontent.com/matheusgomes28/pygame-life/main/media/pygame-of-life.gif)